 The HSE has multiple roles.
 It is the data controller for the user account information that is managed by Three to establish and run the service.
-This is demographic information on the user e.g. name, email, mobile number, practice address, professional body registration number.
+This is demographic information on the user e.g. name, email, mobile number, pharmacy address, professional body registration number.
 Funding for the secure clinical email service comes from the HSE.
 The HSE owns the computer hardware that runs the secure clinical email service and because of this is considered a data processor.
-By agreeing the Terms and Conditions, the Healthmail user accepts the role of the HSE as a data processor.
-The hardware is located in the Mater Hospital data centre.
-Only the GP has access to the secure clinical email mailbox.

-A secure clinical email that contains patient identifiable clinical information is a fragment of the patient record, for example, a prescription query from the pharmacist to a GP.
-The pharmacy owner / supervising pharmacist, as registered with the Office of the Data Protection Commissioner, is the data controller for the pharmacy’s secure clinical email.
+A secure clinical email that contains patient identifiable patient information is a fragment of the patient record, for example, a prescription query from a pharmacist to a GP.
+The pharmacy owner/supervising pharmacist is the data controller of their secure clinical emails.

 Irish Pharmacy Union